Validating AU Microscopii d with Transit Timing Variations: Discussion

-Since AU Mic b exhibits such strong TTVs, one consequence of all six candidate periods for AU Mic d is that they all place the AU Mic system in or near a resonant chain of varying order.
-The 5.07-day case has AU Mic d and b in a 3:5 orbital resonance, while the 5.39-day case has them in a 2:3 orbital resonance.
-Both of these cases have b and c nearly the 9:4 and 11:5 resonances.
-Overall, the first case results in a 3:4:9 resonant chain while the second case is in a 10:15:33 chain.
+Since AU Mic b exhibits such strong TTVs, one consequence of all ten candidate periods for AU Mic d is that they all place the AU Mic system near a resonant chain of varying order.
+For the inner d scenario, the near resonances between d and b are 3:5 for 5.08-day, 5:8 for 5.39-day, 2:3 for 5.64-day, 5:7 for 5.86-day, 3:4 for 6.20-day, and 7:9 for 6.47-day cases.
+The near orbital resonance between planets b and c for all inner d cases is 4:9, so the overall near-resonant chains are 12:20:45 for 5.08-day, 5:8:18 for 5.39-day, 8:12:27 for 5.64-day, 20:28:63 for 5.86-day, 3:4:9 for 6.20-day, and 28:36:81 for 6.47-day cases.
+For the 11.9-day case, the near resonances between b \& d and between d \& c are 5:7 and 5:8, or near a 25:35:56 chain overall.
+Both the 12.6-day and 12.7-day cases have both pairs near a 2:3 chain, or near 4:6:9 chain overall.
+The 14.1-day case pairs are near a 3:5 and 3:4 chains, or near a 9:15:20 chain overall.
+These near-MMR chains are the reason why our TTV periodograms (Figures \ref{fig:inner_ttv_pdg} \& \ref{fig:middle_ttv_pdg}) yielded ten possible solutions, each with relatively high log-likelihood.

-The 12.74-day case puts both b vs. d and d vs. c pairs in 2:3 resonant chains, or a 4:6:9 resonant chain overall.
-For the 14.06-day period, the two pairs become 3:5 and 3:4 resonances, or 9:15:20 resonant chain overall.
-For the 13.29-day case, a 5:7 and a 5:8 pair of resonances, or a 25:35:56 resonance overall.
-For the 11.84-day case, the pairing is reversed with a 5:8 and a 5:7 pair of resonances, or a 25:40:56 resonance overall.
-These resonant chains are the reason why our TTV periodograms (Figure \ref{fig:middlettvperiodogram}) yielded six possible solutions, each with relatively high log-likelihood.
-Suggestively, the 4:6:9 resonant chain is the simplest one, given that our TTV and RV models, dynamical stability tests, and the calculated TTV super-period favor the 12.74-day case.